-With a population of over 2 million, the state of New Mexico has an astonishing amount of ghost towns.
+With a population of over 2 million, New Mexico has an astonishing number of ghost towns.

-New Mexico is estimated to have over 500 ghost towns.
-Of those 500 or more ghost towns, only a select few can be recognized and explored.
-The majority of New Mexico’s ghost towns are barren and lost to the land.
+There are an estimated 578 ghost towns in New Mexico.
+Of those 578 or more ghost towns, only a select few can be recognized and explored.
+Most of New Mexico’s ghost towns are barren and lost to the land.

-Knowing most of New Mexico’s ghost towns are just a piece of history that developed the state, some ghost towns seem to have been frozen in time.
+Knowing most of New Mexico’s ghost towns are just a piece of history that developed the state, some ghost towns seem frozen in time.